REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Conclusion

 \section{Conclusion}

-This study addresses the critical and fundamental challenges of slow inference speed and the lack of streaming capability in existing diffusion-based talking head generation (THG) models by proposing REST, the first diffusion-based, real-time end-to-end streaming framework for audio-driven talking head generation.
-A key innovation of REST is the introduction of the ID-Context Cache mechanism, which efficiently caches ID-related information and historical context associated with motion continuity to enable autoregressive contextual streaming inference.
+This study addresses the critical and fundamental challenges of slow inference speed and the lack of streaming capability in existing diffusion-based talking head generation (THG) models by proposing REST, a novel diffusion-based, real-time end-to-end streaming framework for audio-driven talking head generation.
+A key innovation of REST is the introduction of the ID-Context Cache mechanism, which efficiently caches ID-related information and historical context associated with motion continuity to enable semi-autoregressive contextual streaming inference.
 Furthermore, to tackle the quality and consistency bottlenecks inherent in streaming scenarios, we further propose the asynchronous streaming distillation (ASD) strategy.
 This approach first employs an asynchronous noise scheduler to simulate streaming conditions, aligning the non-streaming teacher model with the streaming student model.
-Through the combination of teacher-student contrastive loss and motion smoothness loss, the global inter-frame dependency knowledge can be distilled from the teacher model into the student model, thereby enhancing the long-term generation quality and temporal consistency of the student model under streaming constraints.
+Through the combination of information-theoretic alignment and kinematic constraints, the global inter-frame dependency knowledge can be effectively distilled from the teacher model into the student model, thereby enhancing the long-term generation quality and temporal consistency of the student model under streaming constraints.
 In general, REST effectively bridges autoregressive and diffusion models, achieving SOTA performance in both speed and quality under real-time streaming conditions.
-Extensive ablation studies further validate the effectiveness of our proposed approaches.
+Extensive ablation studies further validate the effectiveness of REST.